-Wildbacher is currently the wine that sets apart Tenuta Col Sandago.
-Registered in the National Catalogue of Grape Varieties (Ministerial Decree 1/10/1980), its cultivation is authorized by the EEC.
+Today, Wildbacher is the wine that sets Col Sandago apart.
+Registered in the National Catalog of Vine Varieties (Ministerial Decree 1/10/1980), its cultivation is authorized by the EEC.

-Wildbacher is well-suited to the vineyard’s landscape, which features gentle inclines and steep slopes, sudden drops and deep crevices.
+Wildbacher is well-suited to its landscape, characterized by rolling hills and steep slopes, sudden cliffs and deep crevices.

-Although Wildbacher can tolerate freezing temperatures and springtime drops in temperature, a milder climate has softened its wild character and tamed its prickly nature.
+Although Wildbacher can tolerate freezing temperatures and springtime cold weather comebacks, a milder climate has softened its wild character and tamed its somber moods.

-Wildbacher only offers its best if it is treated with care.
+Wildbacher only gives its best when handled with care.

-This is a wine that pays back only in terms of quality, never quantity.
+A wine that only pays back in terms of quality, never quantity.
 A wine produced out of passion.

-The grapes are harvested by hand in late autumn, in a ritual that is repeated with the same meticulous care each year.
+The grapes are harvested by hand in late autumn, a ritual that is repeated with the same meticulous care year after year.

-It is a time when enthusiasm and apprehension merge, when the desire to carry ahead with the work in the vineyard combines with a curiosity to discover the aromas and flavours of that vintage.
+It is a time when enthusiasm and apprehension are mixed together, when the desire to carry on the work in the vineyard meets the curiosity to discover the aromas and flavors of that vintage.

 Wildbacher is not a wine to drink young.
 It needs time and wood to bring out its strengths.